The Ramrod Tapes: Overview

 Because the tracks were recorded in various sessions many years apart, a number of former members of the band contributed to the songs.
 Thomas Pridgen, former drummer of the group, commented on Facebook about the collection of leaked demos, “im pretty sure the songs i loved playing on [2009’s] Octahedron that didnt make the record are on there and im excited.”

 Regarding the leaked tracks, Cedric Bixler-Zavala, lead singer of The Mars Volta, jokingly stated, "The recent TMV leaks are from a session we did w/ @davidguetta during our residency at Ibiza hot spot RAMROD".
 Thus, the name, The Ramrod Tapes, was created by fans of the band.
+The tracks have also been bootlegged under the name "B-Sides."

+Reception

+Heavy Pop Magazine described the leaked tracks positively, stating that the material is well-produced and can captivate the listener.
+They describe the tracks as comparable to Se Dice Bisonte, No Bùfalo and note the entertaining aspect of the material's experimentation.
+Bearded Gentlemen Music gave a positive review of the album, which they stated contains plenty of "gems."
+They praised ",14" for its melody and chorus and mention Thomas Pridgen's drumming on "98d97" as intriguing.